nakisara01/ComputerOrganizationAndDesign/README.md

 ## Q & A
 Please read carefully the handout file before starting this assignment!
-If you find any errors in this code or have a question, leave a post on AjouBB.
+If you find any errors in this skeleton code or have a question, leave a post on AjouBB.